mdn/content/files/en-us/web/api/htmlinputelement/stepdown/index.md

   </label>
 </p>
 <p>
-  <label>Enter how many values of step you would like to decrement by or leave it blank:
+  <label>Enter how many values of step you would like to decrease by or leave it blank:
    <input type="number" step="1" id="decrementer" min="-2" max="15">
   </label>
 </p>